-Further afield, a car is handy for checking out the quirky Arts Village (see the video below) and making a stop at two very different foodie stops: the citrus Mixon’s Fruit Farm, which claims to serve the state’s best Reuben sandwich, and Farmhouse Donuts, which serves donuts called Sweet Squealing Pig and Cow Patties amid rustic home decor.
+Further afield, a car is handy for checking out the quirky Arts Village and for making a stop at two very different foodie stops: the citrus Mixon’s Fruit Farm, which claims to serve the state’s best Reuben sandwich, and Farmhouse Donuts, which serves donuts called Sweet Squealing Pig and Cow Patties amid rustic home decor.

 You can also, of course, drive to the coast to soak in the sand of the lovely Anna Maria Island.

 When it’s time to drive on to Sarasota, stop off in the intriguing Manatee Village Historical Park en route for a look at how buildings used to look back in the pioneer days.